 Sites with much more authority are like a 5-star chef speaking to a restaurant versus just anyone on the road.

-Getting them a greater quality backlink from a site like USA Today may have more of an impact on their site than a lot of links that are low-quality.
+Getting them a greater quality backlink from a site like USA Today may have more of an impact on their site than many low-quality links.

 Emphasize that the”votes” obtained through backlinks and other work are long-lasting.

 SEO is like a rocket ship: you have to devote a lot to get it off the floor.
 Once you get it going and their website is an authority, it is easier to keep going.

 If your client doesn’t know about SEO, you can compare pay-per-click (PPC) advertising and SEO to buying and renting a home.

 “When you rent a home and stop paying you’re kicked out of the home and just like PPC when you stop paying you lose your spot.
 Where as when you own a home you only need to pay property tax and upkeep.
 With SEO we build properties that stay there long after your PPC is gone for longer more pernament results.”

 It’s extremely important to establish expectations when promoting SEO.

 Results: It can be easy to go down the rabbit hole.
 SEO will help bring visitors to the website, but it’s only a bit of the marketing puzzle.
 Their visitors still need to complete a form, so you can call them or get their email addresses.
 Then your customer should actually answer the phone, respond to this email, close to the bargain, etc… It is a good idea to focus on simply the”increasing organic traffic” part of the equation vs promising a range of calls or sales (you do not always control that.)